Shipping Simplified: $7.95 Flat Rate or Free Over $69!

 Italians are consistently ranked among the healthiest people in the world, so take a cue from them and add a splash of balsamic vinegar to every meal for flavor and longevity.

-Check out our selection of gourmet balsamic vinegars to start your journey to a healthier lifestyle today.
+Check out our selection of flavored balsamic vinegars to start your journey to a healthier lifestyle today.

 Hey Chris nice post.
 I agree with what you wrote but I discovered something.
 I live abroad and bought some Italian Basalmic vinegar.
 I like the taste and I think it has some health benefits but it is more of a watery consistency.
 Six percent acid.
 And caramel for coloring but it comes from Modena.
 I wish I could try the more aged syrupy variety but unfortunately it seems like I have to go to Italy to do so.
 I am hesitant to buy any online because the shipping and customs in my country are both problematic.
 But I added this to my bucket list and maybe someday I hope to taste the twelve or twenty five year aged variety.